The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 Most workers in Massachusetts have the right to earn and use up to 40 hours of job-protected sick time per year to take care of themselves and certain family members.
 Workers must earn at least one hour of earned sick leave for every 30 hours worked.

 Workers may use earned sick time if they are ill or injured or have a routine medical appointment.
 They can also use earned sick time for their child, spouse, parent, or spouse's parent for the same purposes.
-In addition, workers may use earned sick time for themselves or their children to deal with domestic violence.
+In addition, workers may use earned sick time to deal with domestic violence involving themselves or their children.

 Employers with 11 or more employees must provide paid sick time.
 Employers with fewer than 11 employees must provide earned sick time, but it does not need to be paid.